berbaquero/reeddit/readme.md

 * #### Channels
 Channels let you group subreddits into one stream, so you can browse their links in a single view, instead of having to browse each one separately.
 This is specially useful when you add subject-related subreddits.

-For screenshots and additional info, visit [Reeddit's Homepage](http://reedditapp.com/about).
+For additional info, visit [Reeddit's Homepage](http://reedditapp.com/about).

 Follow the updates and send quick feedback on Twitter: [@ReedditApp](https://twitter.com/reedditapp).